codefog/tags-bundle/docs/02-config.md

         'tagsManager' => 'app.article', // Manager, required
-        'tagsCreate'  => false, // Allow to create tags, optional (true by default) 'maxItems' => 5', // Maximum number of tags allowed 'tl_class'    => 'clr'
+        'tagsCreate'  => false, // Allow to create tags, optional (true by default) 'maxItems' => 5', // Maximum number of tags allowed 'hideList' => true, // Hide the list of tags; the input field will be still visible 'tl_class'    => 'clr'
     ],
 ],